-Healthcare Georgia Foundation recognizes there are many social and cultural factors that impact an individual and a family’s health and well-being.
-Poverty, education, unemployment, food security, and literacy are some of those health indicators.
+Healthcare Georgia Foundation recognizes there are many social and cultural factors that impact an individual,a family and a community’s’s health and well-being.
+Poverty, education, housing, employment, food security, and literacy are some of those health indicators.

 “Achieving health equity is a journey, not a destination.
-It requires courage and commitment on the part of a community.”
+It requires a community’s courage and commitment.”